The New Year is happily bringing a number of ‘starts’ for Khaled, Raweah, their four year-old daughter, Wasan, and six year-old son, Mohammad.

 Kindergarten for Mohammad is going well – he’s enjoying himself and especially happy to get home and ride the bicycle the church has provided.
 Wasan, is learning to ride and loves her PINK bike that was donated to the family.
 Kindergarten is on her horizon in September.

-On the ESL side, Khaled has been very pleased to start his 4-hour classes, Monday to Friday, at the Interurban campus of Camosun college and Raweah is keen to start her classes at the Inter-Cultural Association when arrangements are made for daycare.
+On the ESL side, Khaled and Raweah have been very pleased to start regular studies.
+Khaled has 4-hour classes, Monday to Friday, at the Interurban campus of Camosun college and Raweah’s course is 6 hours per week at the Victoria Immigrant and Refugee Centre Society.
+Wasan joins her at the centre in a children’s program.

 Mohammad and Wasan succumbed to a cough and a bit of a fever in January so flu vaccinations and a general medical check-up for the children will be arranged.